Creating and mounting a LUKS encrypted disk

 All straightforward, right?
 Except for the one part that isn't: there's a button for safely removing the device after the busy cursor has stopped, and it never works.
 It always says the device is busy.
 Running a sync from a terminal doesn't work; waiting ten minutes doesn't help.
 So just shrug, quit palimpsest and eject the device.
 If you're lucky it created everything okay.

-In theory, you should be able to plug in the device and after a few seconds Gnome will prompt for your password.
-If it doesn't, which sometimes happens, maybe you killed palimpsest too early; try again and wait longer this time.
-If it still doesn't work, maybe the commandline will.
+In theory, you should be able to plug in the device and after a few seconds you'll be prompted for your password.
+If it doesn't, which sometimes happens, try again, wait longer this time and cross your fingers.
+If it still doesn't mount, try the command-line version in the next section.
+Even if it doesn't work, you might get a useful error message.

 Mounting a LUKS filesystem from the commandline